-A lawful permanent resident is any person not a citizen of the U.S. who is residing in the U.S. under legally recognized and lawfully recorded permanent residence as an immigrant (also known “Permanent Resident Alien,” “Resident Alien Permit Holder,” and “Green Card Holder”).
-If you are not a U.S. Citizen and need an FBI National Identity History Summary you must apply directly with the FBI in Washington, D.C., this can take up to 16 weeks.
+We can only process FBI background requests for a U.S. person (an individual who is a citizen of the U.S. or a lawful permanent resident of the U.S.).
+A lawful permanent resident is any person not a citizen of the U.S. who is residing in the U.S. under legally recognized and lawfully recorded permanent residence as an immigrant (also known “Permanent Resident Alien,” “Resident Alien Permit Holder,” and “Green Card Holder”.
+A. Background Investigation

+USCIS conducts an investigation of the applicant upon his or her filing for naturalization.
+The investigation consists of certain criminal background and security checks.
 The background and security checks include collecting fingerprints and requesting a “name check” from the Federal Bureau of Investigations (FBI).
 In addition, USCIS conducts other inter-agency criminal background and security checks on all applicants for naturalization.
 The background and security checks apply to most applicants and must be conducted and completed before the applicant is scheduled for his or her naturalization interview.

 1. Fingerprint Requirement

 In general, applicants receive a biometric service appointment at a local Application Support Center (ASC) for collection of their biometrics (fingerprints, photographs, and signature).